berndporr/iirj/README.txt

 -------
 Run: "mvn test"
-this will create impulse responses in subdirectories
+this will create impulse responses in subdirectories for the filters implemented in: 'target/surefire-reports'.
-in: 'target/surefire-reports'.
 Then install octave, copy the script 'src/test/resources/filtertest.m' in these subdirectories and run it from there.
 You should see the different frequency reponses of these filters.
 You can try out different filter parameters by modifiing the test scripts and re-run 'mvn test'.
+The script DetectorTest uses a bandpass filter to detect the heartbeats of an ECG recording faking a matched filter which could be also seen as a 1st approximation of a wavelet.
+The heartrate is stored in hr.txt.

 Have fun